JanTeichertKluge/DMLSim/README.md

 - d, dim(d) = (n_obs,)
 - and theta, dim(theta) = (n_obs,) in order to calculate the average treatment effect if the treatment effect is heterogenous.

 In some cases, the DGP (i.e. doubleml.datasets.make_irm_data) generates a heterogenous treatment effect from an argument with fixed value for theta.
-I. these cases, initialize your instance with specific value for alpha.
+In these cases, initialize your instance with specific value for alpha.

 ## Installation